superchordate/ASEC-census-helper/README.md

 **Get Involved**

 I'm not an expert in the ASEC data, so please reach out to me if you'd like enhancements or fixes.
 If you use this data frequently, I'd love to collaborate with your team!

-I am an independent contractor.
-Please reach out to me if you would like some help building a custom cloud app or leveraging data science, visual analytics, or AI in your business.

-Good luck and enjoy!

-Bryce Chamberlain
-_Independent Technical Contractor_
-bryce@bryce-chamberlain.com